ahsodhi/control-systems/README.md

 # Control-Systems

-Programs made with LabView, for various Robotics & STEM Control Systems.<br/>
-LabView is required to open and view the files.<br/>
+Files inside the LabView folder can only be opened with the LabView software.<br/>
 http://www.ni.com/download-labview/<br/>

-Word Docs have been created for certain Control Systems to describe and illustrate:
+Word Files contain tutorials with information on:
-  - The Fischertechnik parts and components used to assemble the model of the system<br/>
+  - The Fischertechnik parts and components used to assemble the model of the specified system<br/>
   - The procedure for building the model of the system using the indicated Fishertechnik parts<br/>
   - Flowchart illustrating the program / algorithm flow of the system<br/>
   - The procedure for programming the system using LabView<br/>